-Supporting Statement from the Irish FA's Child Welfare Ambassador
+Supporting Statement From The Irish FA's Safeguarding Ambassador

-I am honoured to continue my role as Child Welfare Ambassador for the Irish FA.
-Growing up as a young boy in Northern Ireland, I was fortunate to have played for clubs that had an ethos of putting the player before winning.
+I am honoured to continue my role as Safeguarding Ambassador for the Irish FA.
+Growing up as a young boy in Northern Ireland I was fortunate to have played for clubs that had an ethos of putting the player before winning.
 This has been fundamental in my development both as a person and as a player.
-I am delighted that the Irish FA is taking such a proactive role, and this policy document clearly outlines their commitment towards safeguarding the welfare of all children and young people who participate in Association programmes.
+I am delighted that the Irish FA is taking such a proactive role and this policy document clearly outlines the Association's commitment towards safeguarding the welfare of all children and young people who participate in its programmes.